CodingRadish/Weather-Forecast-App/README.md

 This repository contains a very basic setup of an AngularJS app for viewing the weather forecast of a chosen city.

-## Weather Forecast API

-The data is obtained through the [Open-Meteo weather forecast API](https://open-meteo.com/en/docs).

-## The App
+## App description

 The app has a very simple UI.
 The idea is to display all of the neccessary information as simply and concisely as possible.

-### Weather card
+### Weather Forecast API

+The weather information is obtained via [Open-Meteo weather forecast API](https://open-meteo.com/en/docs).

+### UI

-Weather information for a chosen city are shown in a so-called weather card.
+Weather information for a chosen city is shown in a card format.

 #### Main view